monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 ---

 <a id="documentation"></a>
-### 3️⃣ Documentation & Communication Framework
+### 3️⃣ Documentation & Transperancy Framework

-→ Create accountability and knowledge continuity
+**Objective:** Ensure fairness decisions are traceable, reviewable, and visible to both technical teams and organizational leadership.

----
+### 3.1 Fairness Decision Records (FDRs)

-### 3.1 Fairness Decision Records (FDR)
+All material fairness decisions must be documented using **Fairness Decision Records (FDR‑###)**.

-Document every critical fairness decision.
+FDRs follow an **ADR‑style format** and are **co‑located with source code** to ensure version control, traceability, and direct linkage between decisions and implementation.

-#### Template
+Each FDR captures:

-1. **Context**: Background information about the system, data, and application domain
+1. **Context**: system, data, and usage scenario
-2. **Decision**: Clear statement of the fairness decision made
+2. **Decision**: fairness definition, metric, or threshold selected
-3. **Alternatives considered**: Other options considered and why they were rejected
+3. **Alternatives considered**: options evaluated and rejected
-4. **Rationale**: Explicit reasoning behind the selected approach
+4. **Rationale**: reasoning behind the decision
-5. **Stakeholders involved**: Who was involved in and affected by the decision
+5. **Trade-offs**: impacts on accuracy, usability, or other objectives
-6. **Trade-offs**: What was gained and sacrificed with this choice
+6. **Metrics & thresholds**: how fairness will be evaluated
-7. **Metrics & thresholds**: How success will be measured
+7. **Affected stakeholders consulted** – functions or groups involved in the decision (e.g. legal, product, user research)
-8. **Limitations**: Known shortcomings of the selected approach
+8. **Known limitations** – constraints or unresolved risks
-9. **References**: Supporting research, regulations, or precedents
+9. **References**: supporting research, regulations, or precedents

 > _Example FDR sections:_
 >